iBio (NYSEAMERICAN:IBIO) Releases Earnings Results

-iBio (NYSEAMERICAN:IBIO) released its quarterly earnings data on Sunday.
-The biotechnology company reported ($0.05) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.04) by ($0.01), MarketWatch Earnings reports. iBio had a negative net margin of 1,133.19% and a negative return on equity of 33.06%.
+iBio (NYSEAMERICAN:IBIO) posted its quarterly earnings results on Sunday.
+The biotechnology company reported ($0.05) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.01), MarketWatch Earnings reports. iBio had a negative return on equity of 33.06% and a negative net margin of 1,133.19%.

-A number of equities analysts have weighed in on IBIO shares.
-JMP Securities initiated coverage on iBio in a research note on Monday, November 29th.
-They set an “outperform” rating and a $1.50 price objective for the company.
-Zacks Investment Research upgraded iBio from a “sell” rating to a “hold” rating in a research note on Monday, December 6th.
+A number of equities analysts have issued reports on the company.
+Zacks Investment Research upgraded iBio from a “sell” rating to a “hold” rating in a report on Monday, December 6th.
+JMP Securities assumed coverage on iBio in a research report on Monday, November 29th.
+They set an “outperform” rating and a $1.50 target price on the stock.

 About iBio